FrankPfirmann/opovlint-suite/README.rst

 .. _SU2: https://github.com/su2code/SU2
 .. _opovlint: https://github.com/ahueck/opovlint/tree/clang6.0

 To add a different project setup, implement the four different phases of setup described in project.py if necessary and create a Project object.
 Execution of opovlint is also possible for non-supported projects, which requires the compile_commands.json file in the root folder of the analyzed project.
-The result of the analysis is written into a csv file.
-For more information about options use "suite.py -h"
+Use suite/core.py as script or imported function.
+Call "suite.py -h" for command line argument help

 -------------
 Prerequisites